 A. Attendance at the Pre-Race Meeting is mandatory.
 Solo entrants must be represented by the racer and at least one crew.
-Team entrants must be represented by at least two racers or one racer and one crew. -DQ
+Team entrants must be represented by at least two racers or one racer and one crew. - DQ

-- B. All racers and all crew must sign and turn in the Release of Liability / Agreement to Terms and Conditions prior to the race. -DQ - C. All Emergency Evacuation costs for participants or crews will be borne by that person or their heirs.
+- B. All racers and all crew must sign and turn in the Release of Liability / Agreement to Terms and Conditions prior to the race.
+DQ - C. All Emergency Evacuation costs for participants or crews will be borne by that person or their heirs.
 The race organizers are in no way liable or responsible for emergency evacuation. - D. To be declared an OFFICIAL FINISHER in the race, all entrants must complete the course within the following limits: 48 hours for solo entrants; 46 hours for relay teams. - E. Divisional racers start simultaneously (all solo at 7am and all relay at 9am).
-The fastest time for each division will be declared the winner, e.g., the first person to arrive at the finish wins. - F. The clock will not stop for any reason. - G. All traffic laws must be followed by all racers and all crew members at all times.
+The fastest time for each division will be declared the winner, e.g., the first person to arrive at the finish wins - F. The clock will not stop for any reason. - G. All traffic laws must be followed by all racers and all crew members at all times.
 This includes a FULL, legal stop at all stop signs, at all red traffic lights, and activated railroad crossing signals.
 To be clear, a "FULL, legal stop" means "the complete cessation of all forward movement."
-TP or DQ - H. A racer may not receive any type of push-off from a person or vehicle. -TP - I. All racers may walk or run if they so desire, providing they keep the bicycle with them. -TP - J. The Race Director has the authority, at any time, to overrule any rule or invent a new rule based on extenuating, unforeseen, and/or unusual circumstances and/or to maintain the integrity and fair play necessary for the successful completion, and continuation, of the race.
+The only exception would be where law enforcement officials direct riders through a controlled intersection without stopping, typically in the first few miles of the race.
+TP or DQ - H. A racer may not receive any type of push-off or propulsion from a person or vehicle. -TP - I. All racers may walk or run if they so desire, providing they keep the bicycle with them. -TP

+J. The Race Director has the authority, at any time, to overrule any rule or invent a new rule based on extenuating, unforeseen, and/or unusual circumstances and/or to maintain the integrity and fair play necessary for the successful completion, and continuation, of the race.
 The Race Director has ultimate authority in regards to all rules, their interpretation, and their enforcement.
 There is no "appeals committee" nor an "appeals process."
 All entrants in the race, and their support crews, willingly acknowledge this fact, as well as all other race rules, by attending the race in any capacity.